-Cyprus was brought to a standstill on Thursday, as thousands of workers staged a nationwide strike demanding the full restoration of the cost-of-living adjustment (CoLA).
+Cyprus was brought to a standstill on Thursday, as thousands of workers staged a nationwide strike outside the finance ministry, chanting “Hands off CoLA” and “CoLA for all workers,” demanding the full restoration of the Cost of Living Allowance.

 The three-hour stoppage lasted from 11am to 2pm, disrupting flights, public services, and transport, underlining the scale of the labour dispute and the unions’ aim to secure CoLA for all employees.